White van people, and their secrecy, are a part of industrial conditioning, colonial training.

 Some police manuals from the 1970s explicitly say that white vans should be used for surveillance projects because they are fairly common.
 Reference to that fact has been made in books written by cops involved in corruption, and any cop from that era who was aware of crooked cops, Frank Serpico, Robert Leuci, or any other of the many that have gone public will tell that to any person who asks.

-White vans are commonly associated with police, but on Google they show up associated with crime too.
+White vans are commonly associated with police, including 'rogue' cops, but on Google they show up associated with crime too.

-Today many people are aware that police use white vans that way, so they are not as commonly used for real 'criminal' surveillance.
+Today many people are aware that police use white vans, so they are not as commonly used for real 'criminal' surveillance.

 Instead they are often used to harass people and, as the name suggests, sometimes individual police officers use them to commit rapes and other crimes.